Best for: Holistic wellness and alternative therapies

 For activities, expect everything from Yoga & Wellness, Surfing, Fishing, Spa Safaris and an exploration of all the eco features Nihi has to offer.

 Best for: Waterslides and tan lines

-Boutique hotel Soneva Fushi’s eco-chic villas are straight out of a daydream.
-The relaxing resort has made sure responsibility and sustainability are at the core of the philosophy.
+Boutique hotel Soneva Jani’s eco-chic villas are straight out of a daydream.
+This relaxing resort has made sure responsibility and sustainability are at the core of its philosophy.
 The hotel strives to offer a community that works hand in hand with the environment to craft beautiful, bespoke experiences.

 Best for: Uninterrupted time away from the Hong Kong hustle

-Staying in line with Six Senses’ philosophy, the resort is committed to improving the ecological and carbon footprint resulting from the resort operations.
+Staying in line with Six Senses’ philosophy, the resort is committed to improving its ecological and carbon footprint resulting from the resort operations.
 The idea is that the hotel and guests can work together to ensure the maximum benefits.
-For example, the Six Senses purifies and mineralises its own drinking water (in re-usable glass bottles), sources responsible ingredients and produce from the local community and grows its own organic gardens.
+For example, Six Senses purifies and mineralises its own drinking water (in reusable glass bottles), sources responsible ingredients and produce from the local community, and grows its own organic gardens.
 Stay tuned for the upcoming partnership with Panda Mountain, and the efforts to support a sustainable education within local schools.

 Best for: Experiencing new sustainable practices

-Surf, sand, sun, sustainability… It all goes hand-in-hand, really.
-The Harmony Hotel is a passion project by the founding couple.
+Surf, sand, sun, sustainability…it all goes hand-in-hand, really.
+The Harmony Hotel is a passion project for its founding couple.
 Priding themselves on creating an eco space, the hotel composts, uses solar-powered water heaters, landscapes with native plants and ensures at least 60% of the staff are locals.

-Editor’s Note: This post was originally published in November 2017 by Tania Shroff, and was updated in September 2018.
+Editor’s Note: This post was originally published in November 2017 by Tania Shroff and was most recently updated in February 2020.